nubenetes/awesome-kubernetes/docs/jenkins.md

 #### Extending with Shared Libraries
 - Shared-libraries are not recommended since more coding involves more maintenance issues.
 Use Declarative Pipelines as much as possible.
 - [Extending with Shared Libraries 🌟](https://www.jenkins.io/doc/book/pipeline/shared-libraries/)

+##### Automating Service Level Indicators/Service Level Objectives based build validation with Keptn and Jenkins
+- [Keptn](https://www.keptn.sh) provides **automated SLI/SLO-based quality gates**
+- [Keptn Jenkins Shared Library](https://github.com/keptn-sandbox/keptn-jenkins-library) **integrates Jenkins and Keptn** with just a couple of function calls.
+- [Jenkins Online Meetup](https://www.meetup.com/Jenkins-online-meetup/events/270861119/) Andreas Grabner from Dynatrace will talk about **automating Service Level Indicators/Service Level Objectives based build validation with Keptn and Jenkins.**
+    - In many organizations up to 80% of pipeline execution time is spent in manual build validation steps.
+How can we reduce that?
+One option is applying Google's SRE (Site Reliability Engineering) practices by **automating SLI (Service Level Indicators) & SLO (Service Level Objectives) based build validation**.
+This method has proven to detect problematic issues in production and also allows us to automatically approve or reject builds being pushed through our pipelines.
+    - In this session you learn the basics of picking good **SLIs & SLOs** and how to extract them from your monitoring tools.
+After this session you will be able to start implementing this integration yourself with Jenkins.
+To give you a jump start you will be introduced to the open source project [Keptn](https://www.keptn.sh) which provides **automated SLI/SLO-based quality gates**.
+Then we'll talk about [Keptn Jenkins Shared Library](https://github.com/keptn-sandbox/keptn-jenkins-library) which **integrates Jenkins and Keptn** with just a couple of function calls.

 ### DSL 3.
 Jenkins Configuration as Code (JCasC)
 * [Jenkins Configuration as Code Plugin](https://www.jenkins.io/projects/jcasc/)